 Actions before the patch: see if you can get an Inevitable Defeat (if you don't have Journey's End or Black Ice)

-Actions after the patch: start rolling on even more hunter loot!
+Actions after the patch: start rolling on even more hunter loot! - Cats will be getting swipe!

 - it will cost 50 energy, never provide combo points and is affected by all talents that affect swipe